cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_prepare_data.md

 overflow: hidden; display: block; " allowfullscreen="" allow="autoplay" data-external="1"></iframe>

-VizieR FITS validator tool webpage
+VizieR FITS validator tool webpage.
+Note that you can test your FITS directly (it is not an image).

 <!--  ----------------------------------------- -->